TheOdinProject/curriculum/nodeJS/orms/prisma_orm.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What are ORMs, and why are they used?
+- What ORMs are and why they are used.
-- Introduction to Prisma ORM
+- Introduce Prisma ORM.
-- Features of Prisma ORM
+- Describe the features of Prisma ORM.

 ### Challenges with raw SQLin'